Connect characters with lines.

 2. Drag-and-drop layout — Place characters anywhere you want.
 Auto-arrange available too, so you never have to fuss with positioning.

-3. Export clean images — High-res PNG output, perfect for sharing on social media, portfolios, or embedding in your stories.
+3. Export clean images — PNG output for sharing on social media, portfolios, or embedding in your stories.

 3 steps to your chart